Updating a resolving proxy DNS server's list of root content DNS servers.

 Several root server organizations publish the lists of their "." content DNS servers preprepared in BIND's "zone" file format, suitable for directly replacing one's existing "root hints" file:

-Alternatively, you can using the dig command, that is supplied as part of the package, to generate a "root hints" file.
+Alternatively, you can use the dig command, that is supplied as part of the package, to generate a "root hints" file.
 This is done by instructing dig to perform a "NS" query for ".", and redirecting its output (which is in BIND's "zone" file format) to file.

 If you are using the ORSC "." content DNS servers, this will be one of the [a-m].root-servers.orsc. servers:

-dig @m.root-servers.orsc. ns . > db.cache.tmp
+/etc/bind #dig @m.root-servers.orsc. ns . > db.cache.tmp

 If you are using the ICANN "." content DNS servers, this will be one of the [a-m].root-servers.net. servers:

-dig @m.root-servers.net. ns . > db.cache.tmp
+/etc/bind #dig @m.root-servers.net. ns . > db.cache.tmp

 Once you have obtained the list, replace your current "root hints" file with that file and restart BIND (either by sending it a "hangup" signal, or by using the rndc command):

-mv db.cache.tmp db.cache
+/etc/bind #mv db.cache.tmp db.cache

 What you do if you use Microsoft's DNS server